This year marks the fifth annual CMA Salary Survey. The IMA conducts a survey across its global membership and compiles all the results.

 Gender Gap Variations

 In the past several surveys we have seen a rather large pay gap between genders, especially in Asian and Middle East/Africa, which greatly impacts their numbers.

 What’s interesting about the 2019 report is that while there is still some gender pay disparity, we are seeing that gap closing.

-In fact, women between the ages 20 to 29 and 30 to 39 in the Middle East/Africa region, actually have a higher median total compensation than their male peers.
+In fact, women between the ages 20 to 29 and 30 to 39 in the Middle East/Africa region, actually, have a slightly higher median total compensation than their male peers.

 You can see the full global gender pay gap broken down in the chart below:

 The Influence of the CMA Designation: CMA vs Non-CMA Compensation

 Here’s the good stuff (and what you probably want to know if you haven’t already signed up to take the CMA exam) — will earning your CMA designation actually affect your salary?

 Today CMAs earn 117% more in median salary and 118% more in median total compensation than their non-certified accounting peers.

 This is a massive increase and further proves the importance of earning your CMA certification.